 While such rides can be exhilarating, they can also be extremely dangerous.
 Associates and Bruce L. Scheiner, Attorneys for the Injured, recognizes the industry is not as regulated as one might hope.
 Injuries have become increasingly common as companies scramble to meet the demand without properly ensuring every vessel is in good working order and operators are properly trained and using due caution.

 The U.S. Coast Guard reports roughly three dozen injuries every year involving airboat passengers, with most of those concentrated in Florida and Louisiana.
 Deaths are uncommon, but not unheard of, primarily because of the shallower waters in which the boats operate.
-There were three reported in 2012.
+There were three reported in a recent year.

 Some of the recent cases investigated by the Florida Fish & Wildlife Conservation Commission (FWC) include:

-- A 31-year-old Homosassa woman seriously injured in an airboat accident on the Withlacoochee River in May 2012.
+- A 31-year-old Homosassa woman seriously injured in an airboat accident on the Withlacoochee River.
 She, a male companion and three children were parked on the riverbed.
 Her companion, thinking the victim was climbing aboard, cranked the motor.
 However, she was in fact standing at the rear of the boat and was hit by the three-blade propeller, causing her to suffer injuries classified as life-threatening.